Irogorn/DictionnaireJaponaisWeb/README.md

 # WebApi
-Use the Package NuGet Console to populate your database to Add-Migration SomeWords, then Update-Migration
+Use the Package NuGet Console to populate your database with the command lines following: Add-Migration SomeWords, then Update-Migration.
 ## DataBase
 Sql Server
 ## FrameWork